joval/jOVAL/components/jovaldi/rsrc/docs/Readme.txt

 jovaldi has been written and tested on 64-bit Windows 7 using the 32-bit and 64-bit JRE versions 1.6.0_31 and 1.7.0_03, and 64-bit Fedora 15 Linux using the 64-bit JRE versions 1.6.0_31 and
 1.7.0_03.
 The default plugin uses 32-bit or 64-bit DLLs on Windows.
-The remote plugin is written in 100% pure platform-independent Java.